amireldor/go-host-lua-game-poc/README.md

 Definition of done:

 - [x] a "game host" or "worker" running a Lua game with an ECS
-- [ ] save functionality, exports to file/database/whatever
+- [ ] save and load functionality, exports to file/database/whatever
 - [ ] get input from player
 - [ ] show state to player